Opetushallitus/jod-yksilo-ui/README.md

 7. The app should now be running on http://localhost:5173/.

+## Download third-party UI assets

+Third-party assets such as images, fonts, and icons are stored in S3 bucket.
+Guide to download assets is available in the infrastructure repository.

 ## Updating JOD Design System

 Run the following command to update the JOD Design System to the latest version: